 Why is it Called an Adze?

-The word “adze” has origins from the 12th century and it is claimed that it evolved from the English word “adesa”.
+The word “adze” has origins in the 12th century and it is claimed that it evolved from the English word “adesa”.

 Is it Adz or Adze?